Tess's Story

 In the WNBL 2020 season Tess averaged 13.6 points, 6.2 assists and 5.4 rebounds per game, while shooting 41.1 per cent from three-point territory to land All-WNBL Second Team honours.

-She made her Olympic debut at the delayed Tokyo 2020 Olympic Games (in 2021).
-Drawn in Group C, Australia lost their opening match to Belgium, then suffered a critical two-point loss in their second game against China, going on to win the last match comfortably against Puerto Rico.
+She made her Olympic debut at the delayed Tokyo 2020 Olympic Games, in 2021.
+Australia lost their opening match to Belgium, then suffered a critical two-point loss in their second game against China, going on to win the last match comfortably against Puerto Rico.

 Australia finished third in their group resulting in a challenging quarter-final match against the USA, which they lost 55-79, ending their Olympic campaign in eighth place.